GalvinPython/show-youtube-likes/README.md

 # Supported Areas
 * Current:
   * Main video page
 * Potentially:
- * YouTube Music
+  * YouTube Music (still investigating)
+* Can't do:
   * YouTube Community Posts
+    * No unabbreviated value found
   * Comments (this is on the backburner.
 I can't imagine how painful this'd be)
+     * No unabbreviated value found

 # Supported Browsers
 This extension has been tested on the following: